Fiserv/tenants-doc/api-explorer.md

-API Exploreer supports the ability to download API specification in openapi 3.0 format and Postman collection.
+API Explorer supports the ability to download API specification in openapi 3.0 format and Postman collection.

 ![download buttons](./images/download-buttons.png)